Introduction

 Thinking about moving from your CBT to a full motorcycle licence?
 If so, then you will have to take a DVSA hazard perception test.
 Some people think of the hazard perception test as just another hurdle in your way to getting your full licence, but actually it is an opportunity to learn a vital cognitive skill that could mean the difference between life and death on the road.

-In our blog we discuss the importance of having a specific motorbike hazard perception test and how Esitu is helping with this.
+In our blog we discuss the importance of having a specific motorbike hazard perception test and how Esitu is helping with this through our motorcycle hazard perception assessments, now available in both VR and online formats.

 What is hazard perception?